The Small Stuff

 • Sidewalks in some parts of Toronto are like navigating an obstacle course.
 They are filled with planters, fixed patio fences & decks, news boxes, store signs etc., that make it impossible to walk a straight line down the street, create pedestrian choke points, impede sidewalk & street snow clearance, create a safety hazard by reducing motorist/pedestrian visibility, and impede proper access to vehicles.
 The City needs to clean-up the sidewalks.

-• The nicest sidewalk in the City is on College around Ossington and Dovercourt.
+• One of the nicest sidewalks in the City is on College around Ossington and Dovercourt.
 I think this sets the standard for what our sidewalks can look like.
 It has clean lines, attractive pavers, is free of clutter and is a pleasure to walk along.

 • The biggest issue is restaurants.
 I fully support cafes and restaurants having tables on the sidewalk between May-October however, I oppose installing permanent structures such as patio decks and fences on the sidewalks.
 They don't need these in Europe or in beautiful cities and Toronto doesn't need them either.
 I would prohibit them.
 In addition, I do not support using street lanes as dining areas.
 In exchange, I would allow permit approved restaurants to use their sidewalk space free of charge during the outdoor season.